 Guaranteed Issue rights apply to several situations, some of which include:

-- You have both Medicare and an employer-sponsored group health plan, and the latter is ending.
+- You have both Original Medicare and an employer-sponsored group health plan, and the latter is ending.

 - You purchased a Medicare Advantage Plan that’s leaving Medicare or stops covering your area.